ros-navigation/docs.nav2.org/docs/configuration_and_development/configuration_guide/packages/costmap_2d/costmap-plugins/voxel.md

     0 - Overwrite: Overwrite master costmap with every valid observation.
     <br>
-    1 - Max: Sets the new value to the maximum of the master_grid’s value and this layer’s value.
+    1 - Max: Sets the new value to the maximum of the master_grid's value and this layer's value.
     <br>
     This is the default.
     <br>
-    2 - MaxWithoutUnknownOverwrite: Sets the new value to the maximum of the master_grid’s
+    2 - MaxWithoutUnknownOverwrite: Sets the new value to the maximum of the master_grid's
     <br>
-    value and this layer’s value.
+    value and this layer's value.
 If the master value is NO_INFORMATION, it is NOT overwritten.
     <br>
     It can be used to make sure that the static map is the dominant source of information, and
     <br>